 Kabul, January 2017.
 It was the last week of my two-months travel in Afghanistan.
 The sky was in its perpetual grey, the air was thick with pollution from traffic and coal heating, and the streets were wet from melting snow.
 Although wearing two layers of socks, my tropical feet were freezing from the cold.
 I tried to walk faster to reach my destination sooner.
 But my stiff legs made walking felt a bit awkward.

 The streets of Kabul seemed as if it was in everlasting chaos and hustle bustle despite the heavy snow.
 The bazaar was crowded with sellers with their carts of various items; fruits, vegetables, second hand clothes, shoes, kitchenware, cosmetics, and tools.
-Intersections were swarmed with halting taxis and child workers screaming the destinations to attract passenger.
-Soldiers with Kalashnikovs casually patrolling the streets.
-The strange world of Kabul, where everybody is crossing paths but nobody sees eye to eye.
-Where cold and blank stare seem to be one’s protection against a surrounding of unpredictability.
+Intersections were swarmed with halting taxis and soldiers with Kalashnikovs casually patrolling the streets.
 There is something ineffable that draws me to this place.
-I was not ready to leave, for I had fallen in love.
-But like million other people around the world barred from where they wish to be, I too was inhibited by this man-made document called visa.
+I was not ready to leave, but my visa could no longer be extended.
 I opened my eyes wide, inhaled the piercing cold greedily to my lungs, trying to absorb as many impressions as I could, to add to the collections I have, of people, of places, of scent and stories.

 * * *